wolfvictorOSI/Edge-Data-Store-Docs/V1/Logging/ComponentLogging.md

 1. Using any text editor, open the _componentId_Logging.json_ file that you want.
 2. Change the values as needed, so it looks similar to the [Logging example](#logging-example).
-3. Use any tool capable of making HTTP requests to execute a POST command with the contents of that file to the respective endpoint. <br><br> Example using curl for the Edge Data Store logging endpoint (run this command from the same directory where the file is located):
+3. Use any tool capable of making HTTP requests to execute a POST command with the contents of that file to the respective endpoint. <br><br> Example using curl for the EDS logging endpoint (run this command from the same directory where the file is located):

 ```bash
 curl -v -d "@System_Logging.json" -H "Content-Type: application/json" http://localhost:5590/api/v1/configuration/System/Logging